All Horses – ster, PROK, D-OC (riding type only), IBOP, sport, crown

 Radiographs may be taken any time after April 1 of the two-year-old year.
 Radiographs must be evaluated by the KWPN within three months of being taken.

 A predicate awarded to KWPN registered mares, stallions and geldings from the Riding type breeding direction (dressage & jumper) based on their genome breeding value for osteochondrosis.
-This is done on the basis of a DNA test to acquire (at a young age) a prediction of the potential of the horse for specific characteristics.
+This is done on the basis of a DNA test.
+Only scores above 95 will receive the predicate.
+Read all about the D-OC predicate in THIS article.

 DNA samples will be collected in the form of hair for the purpose of the calculation of the genomic breeding values on the basis of the DNA tests.
 DNA samples can be submitted to the KWPN-NA office and will be forwarded to the KWPN.
 The owner should take two samples and submit them in separate baggies in case the first sample does not provide a usable result.D-OC Application Form

 A predicate awarded to KWPN registered mares that have produced three offspring that have earned the ster predicate.
 The predicate may also be awarded posthumously.
 Each of the offspring must be:

 A predicate awarded to KWPN registered mares that have a minimum of two offspring earning a combined minimum of five points as described on the tab to the left titled “Prestatie Point System”.
 The predicate may also be awarded posthumously.

 Performance in two disciplines by a single offspring both count toward the prestatie predicate according to the point system.
 In the case of multiple performances in the same discipline, only the higher one will count.
 See chart for point system.Request for Mare Research